-The Garrison Weekend will begin with a “roll call,” summoning re-enactment soldiers to their posts just as it would have been done 250 years ago.
-Throughout the day costumed living history re-enactors will go about their garrison duties, while taking time to interact with visitors.
+The 18th Century Christmas event begins with a “roll call,” summoning re-enactment soldiers to their posts just as it would have been done 250 years ago.
+Throughout the day, costumed living history re-enactors will go about their garrison duties, while taking time to interact with visitors.
+Demonstrations of both crafts and skills will also be conducted.

 Tennessee's 54 state parks and 82 state natural areas offer diverse natural, recreational and cultural experiences for individuals, families or business and professional groups.
 State park features range from pristine natural areas to 18-hole championship golf courses.
 For a free brochure about Tennessee State Parks, call toll free at 888 867-2757.
-For upcoming events in connection with the 75th Anniversary of Tennessee State Parks this year, please visit the parks' innovate new microsite at www.tnstateparks75.com.
+For upcoming events in connection with the 75th Anniversary of Tennessee State Parks, please visit the state parks website at www.tnstateparks.com.